Yaakov Betzalel Schneider: Biography

 Schneider was born in Shepetivka, within the Pale of Settlement of the Russian Empire, to Rabbi Pinhas Feygon, who was a shochet.
 According to the family story, Feygons descend from the Maharal of Prague.

-When Schneider was five years old his father passed away.
+When Schneider was five years old his father died.
 His older brother Yitzhak (Isaac) and benefactors from his hometown, especially grandchildren of the Tzaddik from Korets, made every effort to ensure he studied Torah.
 From his early childhood he excelled in studies.
 When he was 14 years old, he was married to a girl of the same age, and since then he lived in the town of Bilohorodka.
 Before he turned 18 he was appointed a rabbi and served as a rabbi and posek.
 In his youth he adopted the surname Schneider (of his wife), in order to avoid conscription into the Tsarist army.

 His studies of Torah and adherence to Halakha brought him publicity.
 He maintained close ties with other rabbis in the Pale on halakhic issues, and for over fifty years taught, studied, and selflessly dealt with community needs.

 In 1907 he traveled to Israel and settled in Jerusalem, from where he wrote letters in Hebrew to his relatives and friends.
 Among other things, he described with great excitement his visit to the Wailing Wall.
 He was dedicating all his time and energy to study and prayer, also with rabbis from Mea Shearim.
 He also responded to requests to review the halukka records, and sent recommendation letters helping the rabbi responsible for the distribution funds, participating in disputes that arose.

 After having lived in Jerusalem for about two years, he returned to his family and community in Bilohorodka, and in 1917 died at the age of 75.